samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/About/GettingStarted.md

 Visit [http://localhost:9000/](http://localhost:9000/ ':target=_blank') in your browser to view the site.

+If you have created a site using one of the Vital starters, an overview of the structure of the site monorepo can be found at [Repository Structure]().

 ## Next Steps

 ?> To get started with VitalDS, see our [Curriculum](/VitalDesignSystem/Curriculum/).